Henriquemcc/Duck_DNS_-_Dynamic_DNS_Update_Client_in_Kotlin_for_JVM/README.EN.md

 crontab -e
 ```

-and copy the following text to the last line:
+and then copy the following text to the last line:

 ```
 */5 * * * * cd ~/duckdns/ && java -jar ./<.jar_Binary_Name> > ./duck.log